 Part V: Vacuum Bagging the Core

-Note from Mark C.: Well folks, it's been 3 years since the last part of this series was posted, and 2 years since what you are reading here was written.
-After months and months of my badgering poor Chris (Boatmender), I think it is time to throw in the towel and accept that this series just isn't going to get finished - which is too bad because it was a phenomenal series and extremely helpful to HydroStream restorers and owners.
-Chris had the best intentions of completing the articles, but life circumstances sometimes change priorities.
+Note from Mark C.: Well folks, it's been 3 years since the last part of this series was posted, and below is all I have for the rest of this project.
 I felt it was better to at least show what had been completed up until now rather than nothing at all.
 If it ever does get finished you can be sure that I will update you.

 When I first started this project, it was to be a low buck rebuild I had always promised myself I would get to.
 The timing was right and I started off on my venture.
 Having done several HydroStream rebuilds I felt inclined to share the knowledge and experiences through this step-by-step rebuild.
 Most of the fiberglass work I have done was learned through trial and error (not necessarily in that order), and over the last twenty years I have gained a lot of practical know how.
 Sometimes in my haste to get the job done, even I make a rookie mistake.
 In the following pictures you will see a lot of duct tape on the seals.
 I'll get into that in a minute.
 The one thing I am sure of is that there are always several different ways to tackle the same project, each having its finer points, but some better than others.
 The pictures featured below are a demonstration of how I went about this rebuild, but in hindsight, I could have done it better.
 Life has slowed down the process; since the last article I have had two children and moved twice.
 Sorry for the wait.